top of page

 6. Once browned, add your beef to the rest of the ingredients and stir so everything is mixed in.
 Set your Crockpot to low for about 8-10 hours.
 If you use frozen vegetables it will take the longer time.

 7. With about 1 to 2 hours to go, mix together your cornstarch with water, then slowly add it to your stew while whisking in order to prevent clumping.
 Mix everything well and turn it up to high heat to simmer in order to thicken for the rest of the time.
+If it is not thickening, add 1-2 tablespoons more of cornstach mixed with water until it reaches the thickness you like.

 9. Dish up and let it cool for a few minutes, it will be very hot.
 Enjoy with my tasty Quick Beer Bread Recipe.